av-savchenko/face-emotion-recognition/README.md

 python to_pytorchlite.py
 ```

 NOTE!!!
-I updated the models so that they should work with recent timm library.
+I updated the models so that they should work with timm library of version 0.9.*.
 However, for v0.1 version, please be sure that EfficientNet models for PyTorch are based on old timm 0.4.5 package, so that exactly this version should be installed by the following command:
 ```
 pip install timm==0.4.5
 ```